 So… is this a good product for you?

-I will start with a few of my basic investing rules.
+Before we go on, I want to look at a few of my basic investing rules.
 You should not break these rules.

 1 If it sounds too good to be true – It probably is.